connervieira/Predator/FAQ.md

 **Who is Predator not designed for?**

-Predator is not designed for those who want to collect massive amounts of information on individuals.
-It's not for governments and law enforcement agencies looking to log the movements of civilians.
-It's not for companies who want to track how often certain people visit their business.
-For sake of privacy, Predator actively avoids features designed for mass-surveillance, and focuses on targeted, private alerts.
+Predator is not designed for those who want to conduct mass-surveillance.
+Its not for governments and law enforcement agencies looking to log the movements of civilians for criminal investigations.
+Its not for companies who want to track how often certain people visit their business.
+For sake of privacy, Predator actively avoids features designed for mass-surveillance, and focuses on targeted, private alerts for individual use.

 **How much does Predator cost?**